wliWanru/NMA-Transfer_Learning/README.md

 # NMA-Transfer_Learning

-Repository containing files related to the project in Neuromatch Deep Leanring summer school
+Repository containing files related to the project in Neuromatch Deep Learning summer school